azat-co/aws-intro/labs/02-hello-world.md

 ![](../images/user-data-ec2-config.png)

 Paste the following code for bash command into User Data.
 For bonus, change the Hello World to Hello {YOUR_NAME}.
 You'll need to create your own gist or write the source code in the User Data or load from somewhere else.
 (The second line is a better log because there's a delay in web console and cloud-init-output has too much.
-Below is the description of what the script does.)
+Below is the description of what the script does.) **Becareful when copying from a PDF - there might be unnecessary line breaks.**

 ```bash